JENNIFER WORCESTER MOORE, President

 After graduating from Mary Washington College with a BA in History, Jennifer worked for the Waterford Foundation and for the Journey Through Hallowed Ground National Heritage Area.
 Between the births of her two sons, she started part-time work with MHAA as Executive Assistant in 2012.
 In 2015, Jennifer became the Director of Administration of MHAA and she stepped up into the role of Executive Director of MHAA in 2017.
 Jennifer spent considerable time working for the only two executive directors MHAA had prior to her own service in that role.
 Her institutional knowledge, management skills, and experience with Boards of Directors have given her a firm foundation at MHAA.
-She is a Loudoun County native and resides in Hamilton, in the home she grew up in, with her husband Greg and two sons.
+She is a Loudoun County native and resides at Ashby's Gap in Clarke County with her husband Greg and two sons.
 Jennifer is passionate about Virginia history and traditions, and in her spare time is a runner, skier, worldwide traveler, and fanatical visitor to Virginia heritage and historic sites with her family.

 KEVIN PAWLAK, Director of Education

 Kevin joined the Mosby Heritage Area Association team as Education Specialist on May 18, 2015.
 Very active in battlefield preservation, he has been a seasonal National Park Ranger interpreting Civil War and African-American history at Harpers Ferry National Historical Park and is a licensed battlefield guide at Antietam National Battlefield.
 Kevin brings passion, excitement, and ideas to MHAA’s school and public programming.
 Kevin became Director of Education on January 1, 2017.